-Financial planning is one of adulthood’s necessary evils.
-But it doesn’t have to be painful at all.
-If you’ve beginning your journey with financial literacy, here’s where to start.
+Part of adulting means getting into financial planning.
+It may be one of adulthood’s necessary evils, but it doesn’t have to be painful at all.
+If you’re beginning your journey with financial literacy, here are some basic concepts to get you started:

 Know what you have

-The first step of proper financial planning is to do a health check.
-A health check is a thorough assessment of your finances, with a trained financial advisor or service.
+The first step of proper financial planning is to do a health check — a thorough assessment of your finances — with a trained financial advisor or service.

-The type of information they use is an overview of your money, such as how much you earn, how much you save each month, and your accumulated savings.
+They will conduct an overview of your finances, using information such as how much you earn, how much you save each month, and your accumulated savings.

-This assessment includes your investment portfolio, assets like properties or vehicles, precious jewellery, and even stock options from your employer.
-Along with your loans and liabilities include all that you’ve borrowed, like your housing, motor, personal loans, and credit cards.
+This assessment also takes into consideration your investment portfolio, assets like precious jewellery, properties or vehicles, and even stock options from your employer.
+Loans and liabilities include all that you’ve borrowed, from housing, motor and personal loans, to credit cards.

-Be sure to make a note of insurance matters like what you’re covered for—and your options in the event you aren’t.
+One should also make a note of insurance matters.
+This means knowing what you’re covered for, and your options in the event you are not covered.

 Know where your money is going